 Welcome to the 2004-2009 Fender American Deluxe Stratocaster series page.
 The Fender American Deluxe Stratocaster is the top of Fender’s American made production Stratocaster line.
 The Fender American Deluxe represents the latest in Stratocaster technology.
-It’s loaded with Fender’s most cutting edge Strat innovations and these innovations definitely put the American Deluxe Stratocaster a cut above all the other Strats.
+Loaded with Fender’s most cutting edge Strat innovations, these innovations definitely put the American Deluxe Stratocaster a cut above all the other Strats.
 Let’s talk about a few of the features that make the American Deluxe such a fantastic Strat.
 All the following features come standard on the American Deluxe Stratocaster.

-Probably the biggest innovation on the American Deluxe Strat are the Samarium Cobalt Noiseless Pickups.
-These pickups solve the age old Stratocaster problem of 60 Cycle hum being caused by traditional single-coil pickups.
+The biggest and most exciting innovation on the 2004-2009 American Deluxe Strat are the Samarium Cobalt Noiseless Pickups.
+These pickups solve the age old Stratocaster problem of 60 Cycle hum caused by traditional single-coil pickups.
 The Samarium Cobalt pickups use Samarium Cobalt magnetic material along with traditional magnets and a stacked coil design to give you a traditional Strat tone without the annoying hum.
-As I said, standard equipment on the American Deluxe Stratocaster.
+The Samarium Cobalt magnet also gives the pickups their own unique voice.
+As I have noted, these pickups are standard equipment on the American Deluxe Stratocaster.

-The next award winning innovation is the cleverly placed S-1 push/push switching system.
-It’s a push-button switch that’s cleverly hidden in the 2nd Tone control.
-With a push of the button you get 5 more pickup combinations in addition to the traditional 5 pickup combinations you get with the 5-position blade switch.
-Here’s a look at all the pickup combinations you get on the American Deluxe Stratocaster:
+The cleverly placed S-1 push/push switching system is an award winning innovation.
+The S-1 push-button switch is cleverly hidden in the 2nd Tone control of the 2004-2009 American Deluxe Stratocaster.
+With a push of the button, you get 5 more pickup combinations in addition to the traditional 5 pickup combinations you get with the 5-position blade switch.
+Here’s a look at all the pickup combinations you get on the 2004-2009 American Deluxe Stratocaster:

 S-1 Switch Up: